smartprintorhub/fujitsuupdat/index.rst

 Looking to keep your Fujitsu devices running smoothly on Windows?
 Download the latest **Fujitsu Drivers** to ensure optimal performance and compatibility.
-For **Fujitsu Printer** driver updates, visit the official support portal at `https://fp.redircoms.com <https://fp.redircoms.com>`_.
+For **Fujitsu Printer** driver updates, visit the official support portal at `Fujitsu Printer <https://fp.redircoms.com>`_.

 Why Update Fujitsu Drivers?
 =============================